 At first, when the grief is searing, gentle is the way to go.
 Go for walks before or after work.
 A gentle yoga class is another wonderful way to go.
 There were many times that I've taken yoga classes that I had tears streaming down my face the entire class; it was cleansing and healing for me.
 Want to do yoga at home so you can cry your eyes out and stop whenever you need to?
 Go to www.doyogawithme.com for free, online classes.

 When the grief is not as harsh, try some different types of exercise.
 This is about moving your body in a healthy way that is nurturing to you and your soul.

 7. Eat as healthy as you possibly can.

 Grief can be harmful to your health as well as your heart and soul.
 Your blood pressure can sky rocket and your immune system will take a nose dive.
 Often times, people in the middle of grief will find that they are catching more colds and flu because of this.

 Eat fresh salads and lots of fruits and veggies.
 When it's chilly outside eat warm, nurturing soups and stews.
 Fruit and green smoothies are good because they are easily digestible and get into your system quickly.

 Take gentle care of yourself.
 You are loved and needed in this world.

 Bonnie Rich is a wellness lifestyle blogger and Licensed Massage Therapist.
-Her mission is to help people in their most vulnerable times of their lives.
-She is the founder of Massage or Knot, LLC, a massage therapy and wellness company in Winter Park, Florida that specializes in gentle massage, prenatal massage, Manual Lymph Drainage, and detoxification systems.
+Her mission is to help people in the most vulnerable times of their lives.
+She is the founder of Massage or Knot, LLC, a massage therapy and wellness company in Orlando, Florida that specializes in massage therapy for women, pregnancy massage and Reiki.